 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-What CIT Bank Offers
+In Our CIT Bank Review, We’ll Discuss What CIT Bank Offers

-Perhaps this is the first time hearing about CIT Bank.
+Perhaps this is the first time you’ve heard about CIT Bank.
 However, CIT’s roots go back to 1908.
 CIT Bank is an online-only bank with corporate headquarters in Pasadena, California.
 They offer personal checking and savings accounts, as well as home loans.
 If you’re a business owner, CIT Bank also has small business and commercial banking solutions.

 This CIT Bank review focuses on your personal banking options.
 CIT Bank currently offers these bank products:

-These accounts are online-only but you can easily deposit cash with online transfers or mobile deposits.
+These accounts are online only, but you can easily deposit cash with online transfers or mobile deposits.
 The checking and savings accounts only require a $100 initial deposit.
 Most new CIT Bank Certificate of Deposits (CD) require at least $1,000.
 Your first $250,000 in CIT Bank has FDIC Insurance.

 CIT Bank Savings Accounts

 You have two different savings account options through CIT Bank.
 The option depends on whether or not you plan to make recurring monthly deposits.
 Neither account charges a monthly service fee.

 CIT Bank Platinum Savings